Ahh, peanut butter.

 But if you were to also ask whether or not peanut butter is actually healthy, you may get conflicting answers.
 Some might argue that peanut butter is an excellent source of protein and is therefore great for weight loss, while others might say that peanut butter is high in fat and calories.
 So what gives?
 Is peanut butter actually healthy?

 On a learning streak?
-Check out our online nutrition courses for even more great content!
+Check out our free online nutrition courses for even more great content!

 Peanut Butter Nutrition

 According to the USDA FoodData Central Database, two tablespoons (32g) of peanut butter contains about 190 calories, 18g of fat and 7g of protein on average.
 That’s not a bad serving of protein for a golf ball-sized portion!
 For someone who might be trying to moderate their food intake and/or change their body composition, eating protein-rich snacks that are also high in fiber might help to increase feelings of satiety as well as support activity levels and recovery.
 Additionally, peanuts also contain several different vitamins and minerals, the most prevalent being niacin and potassium.